 We made it!
 But we are still not satisfied

 What a journey!
 It took years of hard work to make our steelmaking operations more sustainable.
 In 2022, we went carbon neutral in all operations.
-But we´re still not satisfied - our journey continue for products with no CO2 emissions.
+But we´re still not satisfied - our journey towards steel production without CO2 emissions continues.

 Read more about our path to carbon neutrality